barek2k2/local_llm/README.md

   { "role" => "user",   "content" => "Tell me the year in number when it was created?" }
 ])
 ```
-`"Ruby was created in the year 1995."`
+`Ruby was created in the year 1995.`

 ```
 LocalLlm.chat("qwen2:7b", [